seesharpguy/flutter-template/README.md

-# flutter template
+# APPLICATION_NAME

-A new Flutter project.
+A new Grateful8 Games project.

 ## Getting Started